 SIMPLE TIP FOR FAUX PLANTS AND WREATHS

 My faux plants were not visibly dusty.
 But, then again you can’t see germs on surfaces.

 I just spritzed the faux leaves and stems with an all-purpose cleaner, just one of a dozen cleaners in my coat to storage closet.

-Yes, I just said that about my faux plants.
-But if real plants have feelings than faux plants likely have faux feelings.
+Yes, I just said that about my-living plants.
+But if real wreaths and greenery had feelings then our fake plants likely have faux feelings.

 I regularly spritz my real plants when I found this little cutie in the dollar section at Target.